Pfannkuchensack/Lost-Shapes/README.md

 // edit .env if needed // redis pw etc
 ```

-iFf you use nginx as the webserver, you can proxy the websocket request through nginx.
+If you use nginx as the webserver, you can proxy the websocket request through nginx.
 Use this in your nginx config:

 ```
 location ~* socket\.io\/ {